DPW's COVID-19 Response

 The City’s rigorous water filtration and disinfection process and testing procedures ensure that drinking water is free of viruses, including COVID-19.
 This also applies to the wastewater systems operated by the City of Baltimore.

 The CDC is reviewing all data on COVID-19 transmission as information becomes available.
 At this time, the risk of transmission of the virus that causes COVID-19 through sewerage systems is thought to be low.
 This guidance will be updated as necessary as new evidence is assessed.
-For more information, please visit the CDC website: https://www.cdc.gov/coronavirus/2019-ncov/php/water.html.
+Read more about coronavirus on CDC's website

 Protect the health and safety of our employees